bbinet/pillarstack/README.rst

 Select config files through grains|pillar|opts matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also opt for a much more flexible configuration: PillarStack allows to
+You can also opt for a much more flexible configuration: PillarStack allows one
-select the config files for the current minion based on matching values from
+to select the config files for the current minion based on matching values from
 either grains, or pillar, or opts objects.

 Here is an example of such a configuration, which should speak by itself: